 python setup.py bdist_wheel

 Either you choose Built distribution or Source Distribution.
-All the above command create the distribution file is dist directory usually.
+All the above commands create the distribution file is dist directory usually.

 How to upload your code to PyPI-